 Table 1.
 Tabulated values for the Pu-244 masses in the assemblies that currently contain the most and least remaining Pu-244 by mass.

-At the end of the simulation assembly 46 had 226.6 mg of Pu-244 and assembly 36 had 224.9 mg of Pu-244.
+At the end of the simulation, assembly 46 had 226.6 mg of Pu-244 and assembly 36 had 224.9 mg of Pu-244.
 To better understand the trends in plutonium production in the assemblies, the production trends for both assembly 46 and 36 are visualized below in figure 6.

 Figure 6.
 Plutonium production during reactor operation and shutdown in assembly 46 and 36.
 The reactor was shut down at approximately t = 10 yrs.